zuozhenggh/learning-library/data-management-library/database/graph/setup/setup_always_free.md

 ## Acknowledgements ##

-- **Author** - Jayant Sharma - Product Manager, Spatial and Graph.
+* **Author** - Jayant Sharma, Product Manager, Spatial and Graph.

-  With a little help from colleagues (Albert Godfrind and Ryota Yamanaka).
+* **Contributors** - With a little help from colleagues (Albert Godfrind and Ryota Yamanaka).
     Thanks to Jenny Tsai for helpful, constructive feedback that improved this workshop.

-- **Contributor** - Arabella Yao, Product Manager Intern, Database Management, June 2020
+    Arabella Yao, Product Manager Intern, Database Management.